 The tech demo based on Unreal Engine 5 for Matrix is impressive.
 Half film, half game - this is how Microsoft Xbox announced the 30 gigabyte demo for Xbox Series X | S and Playstation 5.
 Indeed, the lines between video games and cinematic reality are blurring, especially when it comes to moving images.

-The ultra-realistic piece of technology was created with the participation of Lana Wachowski, James McTeigue and John Gaete of the Matrix film team and, among others, Epic Games.
-The playful value of the demo is negligible, it is rather a kind of feasibility experiment that indicates the future of gaming.
-Epic Games' Unreal Engine 5 obviously performs at its best when it comes to transporting a realistic image of the world onto the displays.
+The ultra-realistic piece of technology was created with the participation of Lana Wachowski, James McTeigue and John Gaete from the Matrix film crew and, among others, Epic Games.
+The gameplay value of the demo is negligible, it is rather a kind of feasibility experiment that hints at the future of gaming.
+Epic Games' Unreal Engine 5 obviously delivers top performance when it comes to transporting the most realistic possible image of the world to the displays.

 Keanu Reeves or Keanu Reeves?